 Personal loans also come with lower borrowing limits and higher APRs than business loans, which means you’ll be paying more money over the life of the loan, and you may not get enough money to cover business expenses in the first place.
 However, some new business owners might struggle to meet the robust requirements business loan lenders expect, and thus might turn to a personal loan to get the funds they need to get off the ground.

 8. Financing your wedding

 Over the course of the wedding planning process, couples can expect to cut big checks to a variety of vendors, from florists and caterers to event venues and limousine drivers.
 Weddings cost tens of thousands of dollars, but they don’t have a mainstream financing option.
-So, many couples turn to personal loans to cover wedding expenses to break the cost of a wedding into manageable monthly payments.
+And so, many couples turn to personal loans to cover wedding expenses to break the cost of a wedding into manageable monthly payments.

 9. Paying for moving expenses

 While moving can be expensive, it shouldn’t cost enough to justify seeking a personal loan.
-Moving isn’t a last-minute decision, so ideally you could budget and save in the months leading up to your move.
+Moving isn’t generally a last-minute decision, so ideally you could budget and save in the months leading up to your move.
 You could also consider selling old furniture or borrowing from friends and family.

 10. Paying for a funeral

 Between funeral home fees, a cemetery plot and a casket, funerals cost thousands of dollars at a bare minimum.
 Not everyone is prepared at the time of their death to cover these final expenses.
 If a loved one died without life insurance or sufficient assets to cover the cost of a funeral, then a funeral loan — which is just a personal loan — could fill the gap.

 Although it’s not ideal to have to borrow money for a funeral, since you’ll have to pay interest on the expenses, it may be the best option for families who don’t have another way to pay and need money fast.